moleculerjs/site/source/docs/0.15/caching.md

 ```

 ### Clear cache among multiple service instances

+Clearing the cache among multiple service instances is essential to synchronize data across distributed systems and maintain consistency in a microservices architecture.

 The best practice to clear cache entries among multiple service instances is to use broadcast events.
-Note this is only required for non-centralized cachers like `Memory` or `MemoryLRU`.
+Note that this is only required for non-centralized cachers like `Memory` or `MemoryLRU`.

 **Example**
 ```js